HacKanCuBa/passphrase-py/README.md

 * NumPy 1.13+ [optional] for faster entropy computation
 * Flake8 [optional] for linting

 Passphrase gets plenty of benefits from NumPy if you use an external wordlist, because it computes the entropy of it, but it works fine without it.
 For the sake of security, you might want to avoid using any external library.
+It's possible to entirely disable the use of NumPy by setting `TRY_NUMPY = False` in [settings.py](passphrase/settings.py).

 ## How to use it